aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

 $$V_{ref} = \frac{I_{max}}{2}$$

 Afterward, the $\frac{mm}{rev}$ units must be configured to verify the machine's correct precision.
-For this use the following equation:
+For this, use the following equation:

 $$\frac{motor \; steps \; per \; revolution}{leadscrew \; pitch \; (mm \; per \; rev)}\cdot microsteps$$